About the Director

 Katrina holds a B.M. in Music Education from the University of New Hampshire, where she studied piano with Christopher Kies, voice with Sharon Baker, and performed in the choral ensembles under the direction of William Kempster.
 She is currently pursuing her Master’s in Music Education from the HARTT School at the University of Hartford and is expected to graduate in December of 2017.
 Katrina is actively involved in MMEA and NAfME.
 She was recently selected to present a workshop based on the work she does with her choir students in Bedford entitled “The Independent Sight-Singing: Using Google Classroom for Sight- Singing Assignments” at the 2017 MA All State Music Festival in March.

 About the Accompanist

-In her private piano studio, Dorothy believes in an eclectic approach for each student, providing a safe environment in which to cultivate each musician.
+In her private piano studio, Dorothy believes in an eclectic approach for each both adult and young students, providing a safe environment in which to cultivate each musician.
 She blends a combination of singing, ensemble work, sight reading, theory, harmony, technique, and repertoire to motivate students of all ages to find their inner muse.
 Her students have received recognition and awards from the Beethoven Society Scholarship Recital, MMTA Judged Festivals, and Polymnia's own Spotlight on High School Talent.